lauritowal/thesis-project/experiments/experiment_full_circle_elevator_nosincos/experiment_full_circle_elevator_nosincos.md

 ### Description

-checkpoint 3501 performs pretty good.
-See evaluation
+checkpoint 9901 performs pretty good without sin/cos, but still not as good as 9901 with sin/cos. checkpoint 18102 however reaches around 81 %
+Also Heading somes are pretty high without sin/cos

 # Evaluation: